oVirt/ovirt-site/source/develop/release-management/features/engine/metrics-store.html.md

       # oc scale --replicas=2 dc/logging-mux

 This will create 2 mux pods.
-I would suggest that if mux is maxed out of cpu, and you have already increased the mux cpu above to 1000m, you should scale up an additional pod rather than increasing the mux cpu to over 1000m.

-**Update curatur pod for metrics index**
+**Update curator pod for metrics index**

 This will define the curator pod to delete metrics indexes that are older then 7 days.